JotaroS/BID_sensorsim/README.md

 ```

 ## Evaluation
-Your code will be tested both with existing test data (data1.txt - data4.txt) and will also be tested our private test data.
+Your code will be tested both with existing test data (data1.txt - data4.txt).
-The evaluation will be done by accuracy(%) (TODO: maybe I should use cross entropy).
+The evaluation will be done by accuracy(%).

 ## Example